 Learning, Independence, Needs and Care (for 19-25 year olds)

-Our adult learners are divided into two groups across two learning spaces and follow either our Blue or Green Pathway.
+Our learners are divided into two groups across two learning spaces and follow either our Blue or Green Pathway.
 Our adult provision is aimed at learners with profound and multiple learning difficulties (PMLD) or those with severe learning difficulties (SLD).
 Learners will require a high level of adult support for their learning, communication and personal care and health needs.

 Our Blue Pathway learners are predominantly highly sensory learners.